mvdh7/pytzer/docs/modules/cfdicts.md

 cfdict.psi['Na-Cl-SO4'] = <Na-Cl-SO4 interaction coefficients function>
 ```

+### Neutral interactions

+Functions that evaluate the *λ*, *η* and *μ* coefficients for the interactions between a neutral solute and an ion (*λ*), the three-way between a neutral, cation and anion (*η*) and the three-way between three neutrals of the same kind (*μ*) are contained within `cfdict.lambd`, `cfdict.eta` and `cfdict.mu` respectively.

+The field names obey the rules, in order of precedence:

+  2. Neutrals first, then cations, then anions;

+  2. In alphabetical order.

+Assigning functions is exactly the same as described for the other interaction types.

 ### Unsymmetrical mixing terms

 A function to evaluate the J and J' equations are contained in `cfdict.jfunc`.
 Unlike the other fields within the **cfdict**, only one function is provided, so this field directly contains the relevant function, rather than storing it in a dict.